SC-Tech-Program/Author-Kit/SC-reproducibility-initiative.md

 * Availability of software, data, and hardware artifacts must be explicitly indicated.
 * Papers should still be self contained: they should describe the experimental methodology enough for the PC to evaluate the contribution.
-* Sample scripts for machine-generated environment data are provided at: https://github.com/SC-Tech-Program
+* Sample scripts for machine-generated environment data will be provided at: https://github.com/SC-Tech-Program
 * Authors are encouraged to familiarize themselves early with the AD/AE Appendix requirements, and to direct questions to: ad-ae-appendices@info.supercomputing.org